ajeetchoudhary9997/GetMeAShop/README.md

 2.Run npm run android to run on android

-3.Run npm run ios to run on android
+3.Run npm run ios to run on ios

 4.Run npm run build-apk to make build for android